Roshith93/100-days-of-code/r1-log.md

 ### DAY73- NOV 20nd 2018

 **Today's Progress** Finally submitted the project to Udacity.
 Eagerly waiting for the response from their side.

+### DAY74- NOV 21nd 2018

+**Today's Progress**  Got the code review from the udacity team early morning. fixed all the bugs which were mentioned. will be submitting soon. #100DaysOfCode